All motifs

 Shades of Red

-The red spectrum carries emotional intensity made visible (passion, blood, anger, wine, the flush of arousal) and its progressive darkening into burgundy, rust, and maroon registers the same intensity after time, neglect, or abandonment has acted on it.
-The shade IS the meaning: where on the spectrum the speaker has arrived tracks the relationship's distance from its bright beginning.
+The red scale is emotional intensity made visible: passion, blood, anger, wine, the flush of arousal.
+As it darkens into burgundy, rust, and maroon it registers that same intensity after time, neglect, or abandonment has worked on it.
+The shade is the meaning: how far along the scale the speaker has arrived tells you how far the relationship has travelled from its bright beginning.

 Maroon